TheMariday/cfz_2024_handout/README.md

 | ![](media%2Fwire_cutters.jpg)   | Wire Cutters   | [£3.50 No Brand](https://thepihut.com/products/diagonal-cutters)                                      | [£100 Lindstrom RX8151 side cutters](https://uk.rs-online.com/web/p/cutters/1906703/)                                                         | I wouldn't spend the money on these unless you're using them daily.
 But if you are, you absolutely need to spend at least £50 on some decent ones!                       |

-### Here are some optional extras that will help when things go wrong
+### Some optional extras that will help when things go wrong

 | Image                            | Name                   | Price (mine)                                                                                        | Notes                                                                                                                                                                             |